Dev-rick/Tech-site/README.md

-# Hairdresser
+# Techsite
-This is how github works
-## This branch is bout hairdresser-models, we need more photos of models.
+## This website is about learning to frond-end with bootstrap